 Section 1.
-Bargaining Unit Members will receive Holiday Pay in the following manner for each year of this Agreement:
+Bargaining Unit Members will receive Holiday Pay in the following manner:

 A. The second paycheck in October, members will receive 90 hours straight time Holiday Pay at current rate of pay on check date.
 This payment is for the following holidays: